Finding Strong Gravitational Lenses in the DESI DECam Legacy Survey

 Deep convolutional neural networks (CNNs) and their variations have been shown to be highly effective in image recognition.
 In recent years, this technique has been successfully applied to recognize instances of strong lenses in simulations \citep[e.g.,][and references therein]{metcalf2018a}. \ed{In previous applications of CNNs to real observations, training samples are constructed from simulated lens images, combined with observed \citep{petrillo2017a}, simulated \citep{pourrahmani2018a, jacobs2017a}, or a mixture of observed and simulated non-lenses \citep{jacobs2019a}.} This is because the number of known lenses, on the order of several hundred, is thought to be too small to effectively train CNN models.
 We note that the data set for \ed{\citet{jacobs2017a} is from the Canada-France-Hawaii Telescope Legacy Survey; \citet{petrillo2017a}, the Kilo Degree Survey \citep{dejong2015a}; \citet{pourrahmani2018a}, the Hubble Space Telescope ACS $i$-band observations of the Cosmological Evolution Survey \citep[COSMOS;][]{capak2007a} field; and \citet{jacobs2019a}, the Dark Energy Survey \citep[DES;][]{des2005a}.
 All of these searches were performed on completed surveys.}

 We decided to use only \textit{observed} data for lenses \textit{and} non-lenses in our training sample \ed{for partial deployment on DECaLS, which is near completion,} and have obtained encouraging results.
 We identify the known lenses in the Legacy Surveys and DES DR1.
 A catalog of known lenses in the Legacy Surveys is also necessary in order to identify new lens candidates.
 Both DECaLS and DES used DECam (see D19).
-DES has $griz$ observations with similar depths in the three bands common with Legacy Surveys.
+DES has $grizY$ observations with \rf{greater} depths \rf{(see Figure~\ref{fig:decals})} in the three bands common with Legacy Surveys.
 Due to the paucity of lenses, we have used known strong lenses in all of Legacy Surveys, while in this paper we will focus on finding new lenses only in the DECaLS footprint.
 The Master Lens Database\footnote{\url{http://admin.masterlens.org/index.php}} \ed{\citep{moustakas2012a}}, which contains hundreds of lensing events up to 2016, \ed{provided the initial list for the lens training sample.} We have since added several hundred more lenses \ed{and lens candidates} from more recent publications \citep{carrasco2017a, diehl2017a, pourrahmani2018a, sonnenfeld2018a, wong2018a, jacobs2017a, jacobs2019a}.